sbercloud-terraform/terraform-cloud-modules/terraform-cloud-vpc/README.md

-# The Terraform module of HUAWEI Cloud VPC service
+# The Terraform module of Cloud.ru VPC service

 What capabilities does the current Module provide: